 - What do I need to do when I want to offer my services abroad on a temporary basis?

-The national export portal has been set up to help Bulgarian businesses enter foreign market and successfully position themselves.
+The National Export Portal has been set up as a way to help Bulgarian business enter foreign markets and position themselves successfully.